 What is this?¶

 Black-box Reliability Challenge 2019 is a challenge and framework to test the performance of structural reliability methods.
-It is the first challenge in structural reliability where the reliability problems are truly black boxes for participants, meaning that their performance functions are hidden for the participants by making them accessible via the internet in the form of submitted input arguments and received output.
+It is the first challenge in structural reliability where the reliability problems are truly black boxes for participants, meaning that their performance functions are hidden from the participants by making them accessible via the internet in the form of submitted input arguments and received output.
 To our knowledge, it is also the first on-line challenge in structural reliability.
 It is inspired by black-box optimization competitions such as BBComp.
 After the challenge, all the details of the reliability problems will be made publicly available, moving them to the repository for the structural reliability benchmarking framework.

 We intend the current challenge to be the first iteration which we wish to imporove based on the gained experience and your feedback.
 We are indebted to those who have already contributed to the design of the challenge and collecting reliability problems.
 We hope that the challenge and repository will evolve into an open, community project!